cotes2020/jekyll-theme-chirpy/_posts/00Basic/VMandContainer/2020-11-26-Container.md

     - makes the code very portable.
       - treat the os and hardware as a black box.
       - can move the code from development, to staging, to production, or from the laptop to the Cloud without changing or rebuilding anything.
-    - all <font color=blue> application's code, configurations, and dependencies </font> are packaged into a single object.
+    - all <font color=LightSlateBlue> application's code, configurations, and dependencies </font> are packaged into a single object.
       - a easy-to-use building blocks
       - Containers hold everything that the software needs to run,
-        - <font color=blue> such as libraries, system tools, code, and the runtime </font>
+        - <font color=LightSlateBlue> such as libraries, system tools, code, and the runtime </font>
       - the container's the same and runs the same anywhere.

 - operational efficiency,